pi-kappa-devel/diseq/README.md

 The directional model attaches an additional equation to the system of the basic model.
-The added equation is a sample separation condition based on the direction of the price movements.
+The added equation is a sample separation condition based on the direction of the price movements (Fair and Jaffee 1972;
+Maddala and Nelson 1974).
 When prices increase at a given date, an observation is assumed to belong on the supply side.
 When prices fall, an observation is assumed to belong in the demand side.
 In short, this condition separates the sample before the estimation and uses this separation as additional information in the estimation procedure.
 Although, when appropriate, more information improves estimations, it also, when inaccurate, intensifies misspecification problems.
 Therefore, the additional structure of the directional model does not guarantee better estimates in comparison with the basic model.

 \[
 \begin{equation}